GuilhermeBauer16/Real-TimeDeliveryTrackingSystem/README.md

 ![Screenshot from 2025-07-08 15-51-57](https://github.com/user-attachments/assets/adc221eb-b95c-43ad-b67b-ecfd8b14cbd8)

 ## Learning
-In this funcionality, I learned how to implement Kafka in a SpringBoot project.
-Related to kafka I learned mainly concepts of kafka, I learn how to set up a docker with a kafka server, the differences of kafka with and without the zookeaper.
-How to create kafka topic with partitions and replicas.
+In this functionality, I learned how to implement Kafka in a SpringBoot project.
+I learned how to set up Docker with a Kafka server, ,and the differences between Kafka with and without Zookeeper.
+The current versions don't use Zookeeper.
+The alternative is to use the KRaft (Kafka Raft Metadata).
-I learned to how to send messages to kafka broker using the producer
+I learned how to create a Kafka topic with partitions and replicas.
+I learned how to send messages to the Kafka broker using the producer to send these messages.
+I use the KafkaTemplate with a group-id.
+To listen to this topic message, I create a consumer when the business rules are executed.
+In the email topic, I configured the retention.ms to store the data for just 30 minutes ( the pattern is 1 week) because the verification code is valid for 30 minutes.

 ## Configurations